yizhoucc/ffsb/daily_lession.md

 ## 3.25

 ###
-inverse likelihood, forward, feature space for both

 inductive bias in input
 ### progress
+inverse
 ### todo
+inverse

 ## 3.26

-###
+###  morning meeting
+the main point for inverse:
+inverse likelihood, forward, feature space for both
+think about it

+foraging task
+not push the button, could due to
+belief p, action p
+each take some weights, depends on individual time points

 ### progress
+inverse finished
+inverse not optimal, like to go max first and slowly come back
 ### todo
+check inverse noise representation
+reorganize

 ## 3.27

 ###

 ### progress
+inverse debuggigg
 ### todo
+make inverse fully working
+then think about make it faster

 # wk 4